umbrellio/verifly/README.md

 Why don't just use Uber::Builder?
-([Uber](https://github.com/apotonick/uber) is cool, you should try it) There are two reasons: firstly, it is unnecessary dependency.
+([Uber](https://github.com/apotonick/uber) is cool, you should try it) There are two reasons: firstly, it is an unnecessary dependency.
-We dont want npm hell, aren't we?
+We dont want npm hell, do we?
 Uber::Builder realy does not do much work, it's just a pattern.
-Secondly, this implementation looks for me to be more clear, because children instead of parent are deciding would they handle arguments.
+Secondly, this implementation looks more clear to me, because children are deciding whether they will handle arguments, not parents.

-So to use it you have to:
+So to use it, you have to:

 1. Write some classes with duck type `.class_builder(*args)`